tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payouts-API.md

 {{< /tabs >}}

 ## Cancel payout request
 This method lets you request the cancellation of a payout request.
-YYou can only request the cancellation of a Payout when its status is `IN_PAYU_PROCESS` or earlier.
+You can only request the cancellation of a Payout when its status is `IN_PAYU_PROCESS` or earlier.
 Refer to [Payout states]({{< ref "payouts.html#payout-states" >}}) for more information.

 {{% alert title="Note" color="info"%}}